Early Interventionist- Teacher Manager

 • Singapore Rainbow Centre, Singapore Full time

-Job no: Work type: Permanent (Full-time)Location: Yishun Park Categories: Teaching (Early Intervention) Rainbow Centre envisions a world where persons with disabilities are empowered and thriving in inclusive communities.
-The early intervention programme provides educational and therapy support services to support the attainment of developmental skills in...
+Rainbow Centre envisions a world where persons with disabilities are empowered and thriving in inclusive communities.
+The early intervention programme provides educational and therapy support services to support the attainment of developmental skills in young children with disabilities.
+The Lead Early Interventionist ensures quality administrative and...

 • Singapore Rainbow Centre, Singapore Full time